Electricity sector in Japan: Liberalization of the electricity market

 Since the Fukushima Daiichi nuclear disaster, and the subsequent large scale shutdown on the nuclear power industry, Japan's ten regional electricity operators have been making very large financial losses, larger than US$15 billion in both 2012 and 2013.

 Since then steps have been made to liberalize the electricity supply market.
-In April 2016 domestic and small business mains voltage customers became able to select from over 250 supplier companies competitively selling electricity, though many of these only sell locally mainly in large cities.
-Also wholesale electricity trading on the Japan Electric Power Exchange (JEPX), which previously only traded 1.5% of power generation, was encouraged.
+In April 2016 domestic and small business mains voltage customers became able to select from over 250 supplier companies competitively selling electricity, but many of them sell only locally, mainly in large cities.
+Also wholesale electricity trading on the Japan Electric Power Exchange (JEPX), which previously traded only 1.5% of power generation, was encouraged.
 By June 2016 more than 1 million consumers had changed supplier.
 However total costs of liberalization to that point were around ¥80 billion, so it is unclear if consumers had benefited financially.

 In 2020 transmission and distribution infrastructure access will be made more open, which will help competitive suppliers cut costs.